About This Chapter

 16. Amino Acid Sequence: Definition & Example

-What are amino acids, let alone an amino acid sequence?
-This lesson will answer those questions and explain the structure, importance, and role in protein synthesis.
+What are amino acids, and what is an amino acid sequence?
+This lesson answers those questions and explains the structure, importance, and role of amino acids in protein synthesis.

 17. Salivary Amylase: Structure & Chemistry